Regular exercise is one of the best things you can do for your body and mind, but jumping in without warming up first?

 This seems obvious when it comes to mental exercises.

-You don’t write an important test without studying first.
+You don’t take an important test without studying first.

 And you’re unlikely to go into an important work presentation without practicing.